| Go to the first, previous, next, last section, table of contents.

 None.

-void mysql_debug(char *debug)
+void mysql_debug(char *debug) 20.4.7.1 Description

-Does a DBUG_PUSH with the given string. mysql_debug() uses the
+Does a DBUG_PUSHwith the given string.mysql_debug()uses the

 Fred Fish debug library.
 To use this function, you must compile the client